pilotmoon/popclipweb/README.md

 This repository contains the source files for the [PopClip website].

-The site is built with [VitePress] and hosted on a static Nginx web server.
+The site is built with [VitePress] and hosted on a static web server.

 [PopClip website]: https://www.popclip.app/
 [VitePress]: https://vitepress.dev/